TristonStuart/Yorg3ModWiki/README.md

 window.registerMod(myMod);
 ```
 ### Register Mod Implementation
-Unlike when registering your mod to get the api (check above), your mod implementation will run everytime a game is started and will pass you the game variables through "root".
-Any mod that wants to interact with the game will need to register a mod implementation.
+Unlike when registering your mod to get the api (check above), your mod implementation will run everytime a game is started and will pass you the game variables through "root". <br> Any mod that wants to interact with the game will need to register a mod implementation.
 ```javascript
 function myMod(api){
   console.log('myMod is registered!');